Mr. K never liked me much from the moment he hired me to be the summer maintenance lackey at his Ocean City, New Jersey hotel.

 One afternoon he called me into his office and told me to go up to a room on the second floor, remove an air-conditioner the size of King Kong, then using a dolly, bring it down the outside cement steps and place it in one of the first floor units.

 “I can’t do that,” I protested, “it’s too heavy.”
 I know he thought I was just being lazy.
-“Just do what I say,” Mr. Kazbark barked.
+“Just do what I say,” Mr. K barked.

 Straining every fiber in my being, I managed to muscle the massive air-conditioner out of its hole in the wall and onto the dolly.
 The thing weighed slightly less than a grand piano.
 Somehow I managed to maneuver it to the top of the cement stairs.
 How was I ever going to get it down?
 I shuffled around the side and with one hand under the air-conditioner and one hand gripping the dolly, began perilously rocking it from side to side, sliding it down the first step of about 20.
 Suddenly the air-conditioner launched itself into the air, bouncing down the steps in slow motion — nuts, bolts, coils and other unidentifiable parts flying off in all directions.
 I’ll never forget the sight.
 It was beautiful, in a twisted sort of way.

-How does Christ look upon his children whom he purchased with his blood?
+How does God look upon his children whom he purchased with the blood of his Son?
 With delight or disgust?
 With pleasure or annoyance?
-Is he like the character from Jane Austen, “Mr. Darcy, who never looks at any woman but to see a blemish??
-Does Jesus never look upon us but to see our failures, shortcomings and sins?
+Is he like the character from Jane Austen, “Mr. Darcy, who never looks at any woman but to see a blemish”?
+Does God never look upon us but to see our failures, shortcomings and sins?
+Zephaniah 3.17 says:

 The Lord your God is in your midst, a mighty one who will save;